Dave Alexander (musician): Biography

 After his family relocated to Ann Arbor, Michigan, from Whitmore Lake, Michigan, Alexander attended Pioneer High School in Ann Arbor, where he met brothers Ron and Scott Asheton.
 "Zander" (as Alexander was known) dropped out after 45 minutes on the first day of his senior year in 1965 to win a bet.
 Later in 1965, Ron sold his motorcycle and then went to England to see The Who and to "try and find The Beatles".

 Alexander and the Asheton brothers soon met Iggy Pop and formed The Stooges in 1967.
 Although Alexander was a total novice on his instrument, he was a quick learner and subsequently had a hand in arranging, composing and performing all of the songs that appeared on the band's first two albums, The Stooges and Fun House.
 He is often credited by Pop and was credited by the late Ron Asheton in interviews with being the primary composer of the music for the Stooges songs "We Will Fall", "Little Doll" (both on The Stooges), "Dirt" and "1970" (both on Fun House).

-Alexander was fired from the band in August 1970 after showing up at the Goose Lake International Music Festival too drunk to play.
+Alexander was fired from the band in August 1970 due to performing whilst intoxicated at their appearance at the Goose Lake International Music Festival.
 After his dismissal, Alexander was replaced by bassists Zeke Zettner and Jimmy Recca, though Ron Asheton played bass on the first studio album post-Alexander, Raw Power.
 Alexander remained close friends with both Asheton brothers, as well as with Bill Cheatham, who was a roadie and high school friend of both Alexander and the Asheton brothers.
 Alexander did not join another band after his dismissal from The Stooges, instead mainly relying on money made from investments made in the stock market to make ends meet.